-Five of these properties had airborne gravity and magnetic field surveys flown in the spring of 2021.
+Five properties, one of which was spun out in early 2024 to Coniagas Battery Metals, had airborne gravity and magnetic field surveys flown in the spring of 2021.
 The Company is seeking to identify the magmatic reservoir potentially hosting significant amounts of Nickel- and Copper-Sulphide masses at the base of the magmatic chamber.
 The priority target areas of these first airborne surveys are the following properties:

-- Graal-Nourricier Lac Suzanne

 - Lowney Lac Edouard South-East

 - Forgues East Manic Crater

 - Fuchsia Massif du Nord

 - B15 Bouguer anomaly

-The Company currently has rights to, through staking and option agreements, a total of 597 claims totaling just over 32,000 hectares in 14 properties representing various EV nickel, copper and cobalt targets.
+The Company currently has rights to, through staking and option agreements, a total of 364 claims totaling 19,713 hectares in 9 distinct properties representing various EV nickel, copper and cobalt targets.